Biology

 Application for the Certificate Program

 To complete the Graduate Certificate in Science Policy, students must be admitted as a graduate student as defined by the UAB Graduate School.
 These requirements include an earned undergraduate degree from an accredited institution.
-Prospective students must also complete the application form and submit it to the Science Policy Program Director (pegbiga@uab.edu) prior to the application deadline.
+Prospective students must also complete the application form and submit it to the Graduate Program Director (pegbiga@uab.edu) prior to the application deadline.

 Courses